MileHacker Logo

 • Mainland accommodation and ferry tickets are highest in summer and on weekends.

-• Prices tend to be lower in winter and mid-week.
+• Prices are typically reduced in winter and mid-week.

 • Shoulder seasons (spring/fall) offer moderate pricing.